logan-anderson/logan.codes/content/blog/test.md

 ###### Heading 6

-Lists are also easy just use a "-" of unordered lists and
+Lists are also easy just use a "-" of unordered lists and numbers for an ordered list.

+    - This

+    - is

+    - a

+    - list

+would look like

+* this
+* is
+* a
+* list